basisai/bedrock-express/README.md

 ### Creating a Model Server

 Users will need to define a model class in `serve.py` file to tell the server how to load and call your model for inference.
 Our [bdrk](https://pypi.org/project/bdrk/) library provides the `BaseModel` that you should inherit from.

-For example,
+Refer to [this doc](BaseModel.md) for the specification of the `BaseModel` class to have a better idea on how you can implement a subclass.

+The following example implements the `Model` subclass,

 ```python
 import pickle